 These were not women to underestimate, however little we may know about them, so who were they?

-Elizaveta, heroine of The Constant Queen (out later this year), was a fiery and elegant Princess of Kiev.
+Elizaveta, the heroine of The Constant Queen, was a fiery and elegant Princess of Kiev.
 Born of royal Rus blood on her father's side and Scandinavian on her mother's, she was brought up to be a ruler.
 Having won the heart of Harald of Norway when he was exiled to her father's highly influential court, she was at his side both when he reclaimed his own country and when he set sail to conquer England.
 A woman of drive and energy, she fuelled her husband's ambitions and, with a network of sisters in all the royal courts of Europe, could have made England a highly cosmopolitan queen.

-Finally Matilda, heroine of The Conqueror's Queen (out in 2017), was the eldest daughter of the politically canny Baldwin of Flanders and, with French royal blood flowing in her veins from her mother's side, was also raised for a high place in the world.
+Finally, Matilda, the heroine of The Conqueror's Queen, was the eldest daughter of the politically canny Baldwin of Flanders and, with French royal blood flowing in her veins from her mother's side, was also raised for a high place in the world.
 Although initially unwilling to marry Duke William because of his bastardy, she soon recognised in the young ruler a fierce and proud ambition to match her own.
 Together they set out to master Normandy and, eventually, to conquer England, the country they'd been promised by King Edward.
-As a great-great-great-great-granddaughter of Alfred the Great, Matilda gave William a vital pedigree in his claim to the throne, but as his wife she also gave him culture, stability and credibility to make him the viable ruler he became.
+As a great-great-great-great-granddaughter of Alfred the Great, Matilda gave William a vital pedigree in his claim to the throne, but as his wife, she also gave him culture, stability and credibility to make him the viable ruler he became.
 The victory in 1066 was not just his, but theirs.

 These women were rivals in 1066 and they were battling every bit as hard as the men, if not with swords then with the traditional women's weapons of words, influence and care.
 They may not have known each other but they did know that their own success would necessarily be at the expense of the others and so it eventually proved.
 By the end of 1066 there would be two exiled widows and one queen.
 Did the best woman win?
 You'll have to read my books to decide but I do hope that in doing so you can help recover a little of these amazing women who should not have been lost to history.